Lanlokun/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

  Task 6 | Create a script that lists all local variables and environment variables, and functions.
 Task 7 | Create a script that creates a new local variable.
-Task 8 | Create a script that creates a new global variable
+Task 8 | Create a script that creates a new global variable Task 9 | Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line